yireo/magento2-replace-tools/README.md

     composer install

-Once you install a replacement, make sure to wipe out the `generated/` folder first and next, run `bin/magento setup:di:compile` to see if Magento still works.
+Once you install a replacement, make sure to wipe out the `generated/` folder first and next, run `bin/magento setup:di:compile` and `bin/magento setup:upgrade` to see if Magento still works.
 Please note that these steps are generic developer steps, not related to this repository.

     rm -r generated/
     bin/magento setup:di:compile
+    bin/magento setup:upgrade

 ## Troubleshooting
 **Please note that in the tips below the `magento2-replace-bundled` package is assumed.
 Substitute this for the package that you are trying to install.**